Principal Legal Framework

 Directors of a bank in Mexico can only be appointed by the shareholders’ meeting.
 Pursuant to the Banking Law, all directors need to have technical capabilities, honourability, satisfactory business and credit history and ample financial, legal or administrative knowledge.
 Most directors of banks in Mexico must be local residents.

 No person can act as director for two banks, or a financial group holding companies that own banks, at the same time.
-The director must inform the shareholders' meeting if he or she is the director of another financial entity.
+The director must inform the shareholders’ meeting if they are the director of another financial entity.

 Officers of a bank, including the CEO and all officers within the two hierarchy levels below the CEO, must be residents of Mexico with evidence of at least five years of previous professional experience in positions of high decision-making.